IBM/updated-opendmk-1.0-b02/README.md

 the Common Development and Distribution License (CDDL), and so this project chooses to run under the same [dual license](https://opendmk.java.net/legal_notices/licenses.txt).

-The acsp-opendmk edition has modified to use the IBM CCC internal GitHub repository and artifactory, and bound to the git repository <https://github.ibm.com/cccc/acsp-opendmk>.

 ## JMX Remote Optional with Messaging Protocol

 An optional part of the JMX Remote API, which is not included in the Java SE platform, is a generic connector.
 This connector can be configured by adding pluggable modules to define the following: